 Posera and Mr. Dan Poirier entered into an employment agreement as of May 12, 2016 with an effective start date of July 25, 2016 (the "Poirier Employment Agreement"), Mr. Poirier acted as Posera's Chief Operating Officer from July, 2016 until January, 2017 when he was appointed as the Company's Chief Executive Officer.
 As compensation for his services, Mr. Poirier receives an annual salary of \$200,000 per annum and is eligible for annual bonuses at the discretion of the Board.
 In addition, Mr. Poirier entered into an agreement whereby he is entitled to participate in Posera's Stock Option Plan, whereby he received a total grant of 500,000 stock options in the Corporation, and stock options were granted in conjunction with his start date and vest over a period of four years.
 The exercise price of such options is determined by the terms of the Stock Option Plan as of each grant date.
 Mr. Poirier is also entitled to participate in the Company's group insurance benefits.
 Mr. Poirier is entitled to four weeks of vacation per year and 7 sick days, as well as the reimbursement of certain expenses.
-The Poirier Employment Agreement during the term of the agreement imposes confidentiality obligations on Mr. Poirier, as well as non-competition for twelve months after the termination of the agreement and non-solicitation obligations six months after the termination of the agreement.
-Posera may terminate the Poirier Employment Agreement for cause, or without cause upon providing Mr. Poirier with a lump sum payment equal to 6 months' compensation if less than 12 months of service from Mr. Poirier's start date, otherwise 12 months' notice if Mr. Poirier has completed more than 12 months of service to the Company.
+The Poirier Employment Agreement during the term of the agreement imposes confidentiality obligations on Mr. Poirier, as well as non-competition and non-solicitation for six (6) months after the termination of the agreement.
+Posera may terminate the Poirier Employment Agreement for cause, or without cause upon providing Mr. Poirier with a lump sum payment equal to six (6) months' compensation if less than twelve (12) months of service from Mr. Poirier's start date, otherwise twelve (12) months' notice if Mr. Poirier has completed more than twelve (12) months of service to the Company.
 All outstanding options held by Mr. Poirier will that have vested upon termination, unless agreed upon otherwise, and will be exercisable until their expiry date.
+Mr. Poirier was also appointed to Posera's Board of Directors on June 25, 2018.